Nolan Arenado Player Props: Cardinals vs. Reds

 Nolan Arenado At The Plate

-- Arenado has an RBI in 18 of 47 games this season, with multiple RBI in nine of them.
-He has also driven home three or more of his team's runs in five contests.
+- Arenado has driven in a run in 18 games this year (37.5%), including nine games with more than one RBI (18.8%).
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.